InnoNodo/nodo_os/README.md

 # Nodo OS
 My pet-project, where I plan to get new knowledge about Kernel by writing my own OS

 Now it shows "Hi".
-Now it workks properly only
+Now it workks properly only for the Windows

 To build Nodo OS:
    1. install nasm, gcc and qemu in your shell